The Honorable Rodney E. Hood

-Senior Policy Advisory to Board Member Metsger
+Senior Policy Advisor to Board Member Harper

 Michael P. Radway

 Prior to joining the NCUA, Mr. Radway worked for 22 years as Legislative Director for members of the U.S. House Financial Services Committee and on the committee staff where he was the principal staff member responsible for securing passage of the Credit Union Membership Access Act.
-He also served as Deputy Staff Director of the Subcommittee on Economic Growth and Credit Formation, and served on the professional staff of the Subcommittee on Capital Markets, Securities and Government Sponsored Enterprises.
+He also served as Deputy Staff Director of the Subcommittee on Economic Growth and Credit Formation, and served on the professional staff of the Subcommittee on Capital Markets, Securities, and Government-Sponsored Enterprises.

 Mr. Radway served in both the Clinton and Bush Administrations as a Public Interest Director and Chair of the Federal Home Loan Bank of Seattle.
 During his six years on the board of the Federal Home Loan Bank of Seattle, he also served on the board of the Council of Federal Home Loan Banks, including one term as Chair.